 I’m twice Garda vetted (police vetted) for both my day job and for my professional qualification in Ireland.
 And I still got a 5!
 Why?
 Because I was travelling solo, more than likely.

 Security check number 3 was the area where passengers and their hand luggage went through the usual x-ray scan.
-I was asked to join a separate queue where passengers (all travelling solo) had all items from their hand luggage removed and swabbed, presumably for explosives.
+I was asked to join a separate queue where passengers (all travelling solo) had all items from their hand luggage removed and swabbed for explosives.
+It was my first time both seeing and experiencing this type of security technique, a technique which has become standard practice in airports since then.

 After swabbing, my luggage went through the usual x-ray machine and subsequently for a second round of swabbing.
 Interestingly, unlike regular security checks, my bottle of water breezed through the process having forgotten to remove it prior to security.